Heather Watson: 2014: Third tour doubles title

-2015: Second WTA singles title, Wimbledon third round loss to Serena Williams
+2015: Second career singles title

-Watson won her second career WTA title at the 2015 Hobart International.
-She did not drop a set on her way to the title, beating Magdaléna Rybáriková, fifth seed Sloane Stephens, ninth seed Roberta Vinci, and eighth seed Alison Riske.
-She went on to beat Madison Brengle in straight sets in the final to win the event.
+Watson won her second tour title at the Hobart International.
+On her way to it she did not drop a set, beating Madison Brengle in the final.

-Watson then lost in the first round of the Australian Open to Tsvetana Pironkova.
-During the Indian Wells Open, she recorded wins over Julia Görges and Camila Giorgi to set up a meeting with world No. 8, Agnieszka Radwańska.
-She recorded her first top-ten win with a two-set victory over Radwańska to move into the fourth round for the first time, where she lost to Carla Suárez Navarro in three sets.
+During the Indian Wells Open, she recorded her first top-ten win with a two-set victory over world No. 8 Agnieszka Radwańska to move into the fourth round for the first time, where she lost to Carla Suárez Navarro in three sets.

-At Wimbledon, Watson beat former world No. 5, Daniela Hantuchová, to make it into the third round for the second time in her career, guaranteeing her winnings of £77,000.
+At Wimbledon, Watson made it into the third round for the second time in her career.
 She was then pitted against the world No. 1, Serena Williams, and was two points away from winning, but lost in three sets in a match described by pundits as a "thriller".
 Following the match, Williams applauded Watson's efforts and went on to say that "she should have won the match".
-Watson's efforts at Wimbledon pushed her back up to world no. 55.
+Watson's efforts at Wimbledon pushed her back up to world No. 55.

-Over the course of the rest of the season, Watson's best result was a quarterfinal showing at the Hong Kong Open, where she lost to former Grand Slam champion Samantha Stosur.
+Over the course of the rest of the season, her best result was a quarterfinal showing at the Hong Kong Open where she lost to former major champion Samantha Stosur.